mikeckennedy/talk-python-transcripts/transcripts/395-readme-tools.txt

 01:11:39 It's always fun.
 Yeah.
 See ya.

-01:11:41 This has been another episode of Talk Python to Me.
+01:11:41 This has been another episode of Talk Python To Me.
 Thank you to our sponsors.
 Be sure to check

 01:11:48 out what they're offering.
 It really helps support the show.
 Listen to the Local Maximum podcast.